3 CREDITS | NEXT OFFERED WINTER 2025

 Format

-The course meets in person for 1.5 hours twice a week in seminar format.
+The course meets in person in seminar format.
 This is a highly participatory setting in which students will engage in exercises to develop their knowledge of social justice concepts and facilitation skills.

 Questions?